luispintoc/House-pricing/README.md

 # House-pricing

 *********************************************
-Better and improve code will be uploaded soon
+Better and improved code will be uploaded soon
 *********************************************